 - Garnish: lemon or orange twist

 In an old fashioned or short rocks glass, add sugar, bitters, and half a splash of water.
 Muddle with a spoon until the sugar is dissolved.
-Add whiskey and one large ice cube and stir well.
+Add whiskey and one large ice cube (or several smaller ones) and stir well.
 Twist the citrus peel to release the oils and run it around the rim of the glass, then drop it into the cocktail.

 Use the proper glass